-According to Dr Sean, it's worth probing doctors on their experience and number of cases.
+According to Dr Sean, it is worth probing doctors on their experience and number of cases.
 It's important that you choose a surgeon that you feel comfortable with, so that you trust the decisions he/she makes for you.

-Almost all orthopaedic surgeons know how to do a standard "open" bunion correction, but a true master (bunion ‘sensei’) can suggest and perform other types of surgical correction that might be suitable for the patient.
+Almost all orthopaedic surgeons know how to do a standard "open" bunion correction, but an experienced one can suggest and perform other types of surgical correction that might be suitable for the patient.

 Most patients usually have mild to moderate bunions, and keyhole/minimally invasive surgery (MIS) is one of the best bunion correction measures.